 Go back to the API permissions page and click Grant admin consent for this directory.

 To complete the OIDC configuration, you have to register the identity provider on Appsmith.
 Go to Admin Settings > Authentication > OIDC, and follow the steps below:

 Add the Application (client) ID copied from the Active Directory application in the Client ID field.

 Add the Value of the Client secret copied from the Active Directory application in the Client Secret field.

 Add the URLs copied from the OpenID Connect metadata document page into OIDC configurations in Appsmith as per the table below:

 OIDC configuration field Azure Active Directory URL Authorization URL authorization_endpoint Token URL token_endpoint User Info URL userinfo_endpoint JWK Set URL jwks_uri

 In the Scopes section, add the attributes that allow you to authorize access to user details after a user is successfully authenticated.
 By default, there are three scopes -

-In the Username Attribute box, specify the name of the claim which represents the email of the user.
-The default value is
+- In the Username Attribute box, specify the name of the claim as

 Once you have added the details, click the SAVE & RESTART button to save the configuration and restart the instance.